berk76/plottercontroller/README.md

 ### 2.2 Currently supported interfaces

 #### 2.2.1 Raspberry PI GPIO
-Please note Raspberry PI works with 3.3V whereas XY41xx works with 5V.
-For this reason you cannot conect Raspberry to XY41xx directly (this would destroy your Raspberry).
+Raspberry PI works with 3.3V whereas XY41xx works with 5V.
+For this reason you cannot conect Raspberry to XY41xx directly - this would destroy your Raspberry.
 You will need following transistor interface:

 ![RPi interface](doc/rpi_if.png)

 If you have Raspberry verion 1 use following printer creation: